Monkatraz/mainframe/README.md

 ### Security and Privacy
   * Must use a restrictive content security policy
   * Use only `HTTPS`
-  * Separation between secret and public data by using two distinctly secured databases
   * No significant monitoring or storage of fingerprint-like user-data
     - If possible, the only confidential data that should be stored specific to users is their email, (securely handled) password, and user preferences.